rT-Troy/3d_assignment/readme.txt

 Thanks to Dr. Steve Maddock for providing the tutorial and material.
 Some of the code in this project is derived from his work.

 ### My Main Works

-Aliens.java
-Aliens_GLEventListener.java
-Light.java
-LampPost.java
+For the convenience of evaluation, the files with major changes are listed below for your reference, other files may also have modifications.

+#### Aliens.java:
+add button, could switch every light, rock or roll every alien independently

+#### Aliens_GLEventListener.java:
+create 2 alien, 1 lampPost objects from their class, aliens are in different textures. build and joint floor and background in different shader, the background rely on mixed texture.

+#### Alien.java:
+alien class

+#### Light.java:
+set different type light by boolean argument, could switch independently

+#### LampPost.java:
+lamp post class

+#### Model.java:
+multiple lights support

+#### vs_background.txt:
+keep the snowfall moving

+#### fs_background.txt:
-Model.java: multiple lights support vs_background.txt: mix two textures fs_background.txt: mix two textures
+mix two textures